Josh282/mid-term/README.md

  ## Upcoming Feature
  This project is under active development, as the timeline goes I plan to add the following features:

- - [ ] **Live Comment Feature**: The system now can't handle real-time commenting system that allows users to post and view comments without refreshing page.
+ - [x] **Live Comment Feature**: The system now can't handle real-time commenting system that allows users to post and view comments without refreshing page.
 The implementation will be create using websocket.
- - [ ] **Search Feature**: I am planning to add seach functionality that enables users to search specific video within the application.
+ - [x] **Search Feature**: I am planning to add seach functionality that enables users to search specific video within the application.
- - [ ] **Frontend Development**: Currently, the project only includes the backend part.
+ - [x] **Frontend Development**: Currently, the project only includes the backend part.
 I will be adding the frontend part to create the user interface.

+ Update:
+ All feature mentioned already applied in the client-side implementation, please look to [client-side](./client/).